 4. Impact of proposed policy on existing academic or non-academic policies: None

 5. Proposed term for implementation: Spring 2014.
 An implementation committee will be appointed by the Provost, consisting of a faculty member from each college, a representative from the Registrar’s office, a representative from DELO, a WKU Regional Campus representative, and any other individuals the Provost deems appropriate.
+This implementation committee will also be responsible for on-going assessment.

 6. Dates of prior committee approvals: